 • Passing certification exams determining topic knowledge and expertise

 An applicant with a technical certificate from the NOHS can obtain the credential by passing a national-level examination developed by human services practitioners.
-More information about this exam is available on the Center for Credentialing & Education’s website

 While some professions require licensure to carry out the roles and responsibilities of that profession, human services professions generally do not require any specific license.
 That said, each state has its requirements for certification/licensure for teaching positions.
-Therefore, individuals who want to teach human services can refer to the norms established by the National Board for Professional Teaching Standards
+Therefore, individuals who want to teach human services can refer to the norms established by the National Board for Professional Teaching Standards21.

 Additional Resources for Online Master’s in Human Services Students